 There are generally three primary strategies for bypassing CAPTCHA systems:

-1. Using a stealth browser (mimicking human behavior)
+1. Using an agentic stealth browser

-3. Using CAPTCHA solving services (human or hybrid)
+3. Using hybrid CAPTCHA solving services

 CAPTCHA-solving services are frequently regarded as the most reliable method.
 These services act as intermediaries between automated systems and CAPTCHA challenges: